renan-cunha/renancunha/content/posts/greedy.md

 date = "2020-03-02"
 +++

-In this post, I will explain and implement the epsilon-greedy algorithm, a simple algorithm that solves the contextual bandits problem.
+In this post, I will explain and implement Epsilon-Greedy, a simple algorithm that solves the contextual bandits problem.
 Despite its simplicity, this algorithm performs considerably well [1].